LASI (LAyout System for

 commercial design software.
 When submitting actual designs for

 LASI is mainly intended for students.

 what you are really doing.
 To use LASI, you need to know something

 about your technology, the physics involved and have some circuit

 software.
 It is for people who still consider IC design something of

 was to aid commercial design systems.
 It still can have that

-purpose since layout work can be done on any Windows PC or Laptop, Linux
+purpose since layout work can be done on any Windows desktop or laptop,

 using common graphic formats such as GDS.